aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * This feature was introduced in 0.78.1, so it's not available in earlier versions

-  The API equivalent `⎕SE.Tatin.Update 0` however was introduced in 0.78.0.
+  Note that the API equivalent `⎕SE.Tatin.Update 0` was introduced in 0.78.0.

 * Although Tatin is updated on disk, the workspace from which the command was executed is not for technical reasons --- start a new instance of Dyalog to get the latest version